rojosewe/GoogleInterview/Tips.md

 	* Private fields without setters.
 Internal changes have no effect outside of the class.
 	* If mutable values are passed from the outside, then a final copy must be maked to avoid changes through referenced values.

 It is wise to use pools.
-For an example go to [a  ExecutorsExample](https://github.com/rojosewe/GoogleInterview/blob/master/src/ojleet/concurrency/ExecutorsExample.java)
+For an example go to [ExecutorsExample](https://github.com/rojosewe/GoogleInterview/blob/master/src/ojleet/concurrency/ExecutorsExample.java)

 Callable<E> returns a Future<E>: Future<Long> f = callable.submit(); Long x = f.get().